Capgemini/microsoft-team-labs/codelabs/postman-with-power-platform.md

 - Then you will be presented with the **Manage Access Token** dialog.
 Give the token any name and click on **Use Token**

+**IMPORTANT NOTE** Access Tokens DO expire.
+When expired you will receive 401 response.
+You can simply in the same tab click **Generate Access Token** button again and grab a new token.
+You can then continue sending your requests.

 ![image.png](.attachments/postman-with-power-platform/image13.png)

 - You are now ready to execute your first request against the Power Platform instance using **WhoAmI** request to confirm connection is working.
 To do this please follow below: